bmuller/toquen/README.md

 cap toquen_install
 ```

 This will create a config directory with a file named *deploy.rb*.
-Edit this file, setting the location of your AWS key, AWS credentials, and chef cookbooks/data bags/roles.
+Edit this file, setting the location of your AWS key, AWS credentials, and chef cookbooks/data bags/roles/environments.
 If your servers are in a region (or regions) other than us-east-1, then you'll need to set the region as [described below](#additional-configuration).

 Then, in AWS, create an [AWS instance tag](http://docs.aws.amazon.com/AWSEC2/latest/UserGuide/Using_Tags.html) named "Roles" for each instance, using a space separated list of chef roles as the value.
 The "Name" tag must also be set or the instance will be ignored.
+You can optionally set an "Environment" tag as well if you'd like chef [to use an environment](https://docs.chef.io/environments.html) for that server.

 Then, run: